Lao – French lab 1 / Arbovirus & Emerging Viral Diseases 2018-2019

-The Arbovirus and Emerging Viral Diseases laboratory has now been engaged in increasing efforts for seven years to improve our knowledge of arboviral diseases and their urban and natural transmission cycles.
+The Arbovirus and Emerging Viral Diseases laboratory have now been engaged in increasing efforts for seven years to improve our knowledge of arboviral diseases and their urban and natural transmission cycles.
 Dengue still represents a major public health challenge for the Lao PDR.
 Thanks to a major regional project, “Ecomore2,” funded by the Agence Française du Développement (AFD), a surveillance system is expected to provide new epidemic prediction capacities using multi-data sources analysis.
 Efforts were also developed in order to decrease the delays in viral genetic characterization.

 The country faces now rapid and extensive development of its roads and railway infrastructures, which will lead to a facilitation of human movements and trading exchanges within the Indochinese peninsula.
-A reinforcement of the cooperation between Southeast Asian countries in the domain of health surveillance is need to minimize the risks of diseases extension often associated with such development.
+A reinforcement of the cooperation between Southeast Asian countries in the domain of health surveillance is needed to minimize the risks of disease extension often associated with such development.
 The aim of the AEVD team is to anticipate the impact of such changes by identifying new health threats.
 The laboratory is also involved in different international partnerships to anticipate new emergences and increase viral vector-borne disease contingency at the regional level.

 Arbovirus ecology is the second main work axis of the AEVD laboratory.
 Investigations of ticks and sandflies provided encouraging results, valuable biological material, and new information for the mapping of species and viral pathogens.
-A constructive collaboration with a new generation sequencing plate form at the Institut Pasteur, Paris has helped to establish a complete genetic characterization of the viral sequences detected in arthropod specimens and opens the way for the development of new diagnostic tools.
+Constructive collaboration with a new generation sequencing plate form at the Institut Pasteur, Paris has helped to establish a complete genetic characterization of the viral sequences detected in arthropod specimens and opens the way for the development of new diagnostic tools.

 1. Somphavanh SOMLOR, MD